openflighthpc/docs.openflighthpc.org/docs/flight-environment/use-flight/flight-admin-tools/hunter.md

   ⬡ compute-node-2.novalocal - 10.151.15.238
 ```

-From this point, you can either hit the `enter` key to finish parsing and process the selected nodes, or continue changing node labels.
+From this point, you can either hit the ++enter++ key to finish parsing and process the selected nodes, or continue changing node labels.
 Either way, you can return to this list by running `flight hunter parse` again.

 !!! question
     Do you have many hosts in the buffer to pass at once?